e-ivkov/async-runtimes-cmp/README.md

 # Async Runtimes Comparison

-Benchmarks for async_std, tokio and futures runtimes in comparison with syncronous versions.
+Benchmarks for async_std, tokio and futures runtimes in comparison with synchronous versions.

 ## How to run